natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ## Summary of my experience
 ## Struggles and Successes
 ### Onenote
 I currently use OneNote and link it to Word documents as needed, but it's not my absolute favorite way to take notes.
 I prefer handwriting my notes because I learn better that way.
 However, OneNote is certainly useful.
 It allows you to link notebooks to Word documents, and I appreciate that it lets you create a notebook with multiple pages.
-I like to dedicate one page a week for my notes.
+I like to dedicate one page a week per class for my notes.

 OneNote has many features and provides a lot of space on each page, so you can write as much as you need without any issues.
 I'm also partial to OneNote because if you use the Control + F function in a notebook, it will search through all the pages, making it easier to find something specific without having to sift through each page manually.